 One other option is to make Democracy unlock a special defensive-focused unit (such as one with low movement speed).
-You could, for example, do something like allow you to create Minutemen (or some equivalent unit?) directly at Cities (without the Minuteman tech researched) or have a new unit which later folds back into e.g. Riflemen once you tech up (similarly to how elephants fold into tanks at higher tech).
+It could, for example, do something like allow you to create Minutemen (or some equivalent unit?) directly at Cities (without the Minuteman tech researched) or have a new unit which later folds back into e.g. Riflemen once you tech up (similarly to how elephants fold into tanks at higher tech).

 When upgraded from Cuirassiers, Light Tanks gain a large HP boost, a large movement speed boost, and a large LOS boost.
 They lose a modest amount of DPS due to lower attack speed but become ranged, which is almost always an enormous net-positive.
 Worse still, they don’t simply gain “a bit of range” like Fusiliers do (+6 range vs Elite Pikemen).
 They gain +12 range (!!!!).